Selena Gomez's "Bad Liar" Is Here and It's So Good

 If the bass line sounds familiar it's not your imagination, it's the same one from the 1977 single "Psycho Killer" by Talking Heads.

-Gomez, who is no stranger to breaking records, made history once again with the music video, which became the first-ever to premiere on Spotify.
+Gomez, who is no stranger to breaking records, made history once again with the music video, which became the first-ever global music video premiere via Spotify.
 The clip shows the vulnerable-looking beauty in the aftermath of a mysterious hospital visit.
 A yellow "Fall Risk" bracelet on her wrist on bandages on her arms only add to the drama as a misty-eyed Gomez sings about a past heartbreak, which is definitely about an ex.
 Spotify users can click here to watch the video.

 RELATED: Selena Gomez Just Released the Lyrics for "Bad Liar" and It's Definitely